HACManchester/documentation/docs/Workshop_Areas/Visual_Arts/Equipment/Laser_Cutter_Bluey.md

     Red-dot laser for bounds checking
     Smart cooling
     Rise-and-fall bed, Super useful for engraving stuff on stuff

+##

+> All safety mechanisms of the laser cutters must be checked and confirmed are working and operational before using the lasers.
+>
+> - Check chillers, lid interlocks, machine panels, extraction or any other feature or mechanism of the machine designed to keep members safe.
+> - The coolant pump *must* be running before cutting starts.
+This is a metal box under the laser cutter which has a two-digit temperature display when switched on.
+> - Leave the coolant pump on for at least 5 minutes after cutting finishes.
+> - Fume extraction must run while the laser is cutting.
+This starts automatically when the laser is working.
+If the extraction doesn't appear to be working, stop cutting.
+> - Stay close to the laser cutter and watch it at all times when it's cutting.
+Fires can start very quickly.
+> - Don't use the controls if someone is doing something on the bed
+> - If you think a tool is unsafe or behaving in a way it shouldn't;
+>   - Mark it out of use and alert the responsible team by the quickest means possible!
+>   - Do not attempt to use the tool or allow anyone else to use it.

 ## **Checklist for induction - Trainers Guide to Laser Cutting on Bluey**

 This is a checklist of items to run through but the more detailed version is below

 ### **Showy Steps**